 That would be something, no?
 Kids looking forward to the next wake to score something.
 So, if you are a kid and living near my neighbourhood, pray I die during the June or December school holidays!
 You will have much to inherit!
 And if I die outside of these holidays, maybe the undertakers can keep me in the fridge till the time is right for mourning and flea market opportunity!
 Hmm, I wonder how they charge for freeze storing a corpse somewhere.
 Now I am wondering who holds the world-record for that.
 A customer of cryogenics perhaps?
-Questions.
+Questions, and more questions!

 Always more questions in death than living.
 And that's a lesson in life itself!

 The next story: In The News 1

 |Man in Puerto Rico immortalised on his bike at his wake. |